lunar-vc/GEO-101-for-Developer-Tool-Startups/Site.md

 ## 📈 Tracking

 In a former SEO dominated world, you could see people visiting your website from Google SEO efforts, from links found across the web, and from direct traffic within your analytics tool of choice.
-Now with more links coming from LLMs, you can segment that traffic using some premade regex:
+Now with more links coming from LLMs, you can segment that traffic using some premade regex (source: [Reddit post](https://www.reddit.com/r/OpenAI/comments/1jlt5yi/easy_way_to_track_chatgpt_traffic_in_google/))

 ```
 ^.*\.openai.*|.*copilot.*|.*chatgpt.*|.*gemini.*|.*gpt.*|.*neeva.*|.*writesonic.*|.*nimble.*|.*perplexity.*|.*google.*bard.*|.*bard.*google.*|.*bard.*|.*edgeservices.*|.*bnngpt.*|.*gemini.*google.*|.*claude.*|.*anthropic.*$